Update 12/11/21: Sheet music for this song is now available at gregscheer.com.

 On the other hand, they fit the theme, “Born to Die, Born to Rise” beautifully.
 Christmas can become saccharine when it’s populated only with sweet baby Jesuses, choruses of angels, and mild Marys.
 Just as the Magis’ myrrh foreshadowed Jesus’ burial, “Ah, Holy Jesus” reminds us of the full meaning of the incarnation.
 As I began to work on the piece, I found that I could weave “Lo, How a Rose” and “Ah, Holy Jesus” together in musical counterpoint that thickened both their differences and underlying unity.
 After focusing on these two sides of Christ, our only response can be praise; the piece ends with a rousing rendition of “All My Heart Again Rejoices.”

 The recording is above.
-Email me if you’d like to see the score.
+Follow the link above if you’d like to see the score.